darwaishx/Deep-Learning-With-Deep-Lens/2-FaceDetection/1-Face Detection/README.md

 1. Using your browser, open the AWS Lambda console at https://console.aws.amazon.com/lambda/home?region=us-east-1#/functions.
 2. In the search box type deeplens-face-detection to find the lambda function for your project and click on the name of your lambda function.
-3. Replace code in lambda function with code from [this file](facedetectioncrop.py) and click Save.
+3. Replace code in lambda function with code from [facecrop.py](facecrop.py) and click Save.
 4. Click on Action and then Publish a new version.
 5. Enter version description and click Publish.
 6. Open the AWS DeepLens console at https://console.aws.amazon.com/deeplens/.